 How are our results, do we achieve, exceed our results?
 This discussion should not last more than 10 or 15 minutes a week.

-Any discussion or topic that requires a deeper discussions is taken outside the weekly meeting with the concerned persons only.
+Any topic that requires a deeper discussions is taken outside the weekly meeting with the concerned persons only.
 It’s effective for everyone, and additional data can be prepared for this meeting.
 In addition, experts or field employees can participate.

 I use the data to animate the discussions.
 I use the 5 why to fetch root causes.
 I do not want green indicators, but indicators that guide me in decision-making.